BCCDC-PHL/mpxv-artic-nf/README.md

 #### Introduction

 This pipeline is based on the [BCCDC-PHL/ncov2019-artic-nf](https://github.com/BCCDC-PHL/ncov2019-artic-nf) pipeline, which is a fork of the [connor-lab/ncov2019-artic-nf](https://github.com/connor-lab/ncov2019-artic-nf) pipeline.
+It also includes freebayes-based variant calling and additional QC filters, initially introduced in [jts/ncov2019-artic-nf](https://github.com/jts/ncov2019-artic-nf).
 It has been modified to support analysis of monkeypox virus.

 ```mermaid
 flowchart TD